Industrial

 Mauretania boiler blueprint

 I’ve done a lot of work producing digital images of documents that are too rare or fragile to be available for general display or handling.
 These are boiler blueprints from the liner RMS Mauretania, built in 1906 for Cunard – a sister ship of the ill-fated Lusitania which was torpedoed off Ireland in the First World War.
+They are over two metres wide, so I had to photograph them in sections and put the mosaic together on the computer.

 I was fascinated by the level of detail.